quickwit-oss/quickwit/docs/logs-management/deploy-quickwit-otel-with-helm.md

 helm install quickwit quickwit/quickwit -f qw-tutorial-values.yaml
 ```

-After a few instant, you will see the pods running Quickwit services:
+In a few moments, you will see the pods running Quickwit services:

 ```bash
 kubectl get pods